 |Glocalization “means the simultaneity – the co-presence – of both universalizing and particularizing tendencies.”||Robertson (2000)|

 Pros of Glocalization

-Glocalization is seen as an answer to the complaint that globalization leads to homogenization of culture.
+Glocalization is seen as an answer to the complaint that globalization leads to the homogenization of culture.

 While cultural critics argue that local and indigenous cultures will be diluted as a result of a single global culture overtaking the world, other scholars of glocalization point to the creative ways that locals adapt the global to the local.

 - Best of Both Worlds – Locals demand a product that has the efficiencies and benefits of the global supply chain but the comforts of their local customs and values.